hsongxa/rdg-and-fr/README.md

-# flux-reconstruction-schemes
+# rdg-and-fr
-A modern C++ implementation of the Flux Reconstruction schemes parallelized with MPI + CUDA.
-This code solves the Euler equations and Compressible Navier-Stokes equations in 3D space on unstructured hexahedral meshes.
+A C++ implementation of the robust discontinuous Galerkin (DG) method and the flux reconstruction schemes.
+This code focuses on the solution of compressible Euler equations and compressible Navier-Stokes equations in 3D space on unstructured hexahedral meshes.
+The parallelization is done by MPI + OpenMP + CUDA.

+Code is under construction.

 ## TODO
+- Curvilinear mapping to support curvilinear elements
 - Support of AMR (adaptive mesh refinement)
-- Support of meshes with mixed cell shapes (tet, hex, wedge, and pyramid)